salo18/react_learning/scrimba_react/project6_tenzies/readme.md

 Implemented the `useEffect` hook to check for changes to the state of the `array`.

-Extend the app :
+After finishing the app, I added a few extra features:

+V2
+DONE -- add a counter that tells you how many times you have clicked the roll button DONE -- track how long it took to win the game
+DONE -- track the highest score (judged by lowest nunber of rolls )

+V3 - Future ideas
--- add a counter that tells you how many times you have clicked the roll button -- add the ability to adjust how high / low the number goes to make it harder or easier to win -- add a sound when the user wins?
+-- add the ability to adjust how high / low the number goes to make it harder or easier to win -- add a sound when the user wins
--- track how long it took to win the game
 -- save the best time / lowest number of rolls to local storage